Sphmer/vsr/cpp/README.md

 # VSR C++ - Terminal Data Visualizer

+**Version: 0.9.2**

-A cross-platform C++ port of the VSR (Visual Studio Reader) terminal data visualizer with full feature parity to the Python version.
+A cross-platform C++ port of the VSR terminal data visualizer with full feature parity to the Python version.

 ## Features